 Some people are waiting for what you have to say, as they can’t get enough of it.

 Keep these people in mind before you begin your next writing adventure.
 Do it for them.

 This point is connected to the previous one.
-To silence your ego, you have to step beyond the confines of your small world and look outward.
+To silence your ego, step beyond the confines of your small world and look outward.

 How will your writing affect other people?
 What new knowledge and ideas can you bring to the world that will inspire others to change and take purposeful action?